Here are the top classic cocktails to try! Learn each of the most popular mixed drinks made with gin, vodka, whiskey, rum and tequila.

 Here's a classic cocktail that's bubbly, citrusy, herbal, subtly bitter and lightly sweet…the Aperol spritz!
 Also called the spritz veneziano, it's an Italian aperitif: a drink for before a meal.
 The spritz was invented back in the 1800’s in Italy, but it wasn’t until the 1950’s that the Aperol spritz took the form it has today.

-Sour cocktails A mixed drink made of liquor, citrus, and sweetener.
+Sour cocktails: Mixed drinks made of liquor, citrus, and sweetener.
 Includes Whiskey Sour, Margarita, Gimlet, Daiquiri, Sidecar.

-Spirit-forward cocktails Cocktails made only of liquor: no non-alcoholic mixers.
-Includes Manhattan, Old Fashioned, Martini.
+Spirit-forward cocktails: Cocktails made only of liquor with no non-alcoholic mixers.
+Includes Manhattan, Old Fashioned, Sazerac, Martini.

 Sonja Overhiser is author of Pretty Simple Cooking, named one of the best healthy cookbooks of 2018.
 She’s host of the food podcast Small Bites and founder of the food blog A Couple Cooks.
 Featured from the TODAY Show to Bon Appetit, Sonja seeks to inspire adventurous eating to make the world a better place one bite at a time.